Keratoconus Treatment in Calgary

 Keratoconus is a progressive thinning of the central cornea (the clear front window of the eye).
 This thinning weakens the structural integrity of the cornea causing it to protrude forward like a cone.
 Typically, keratoconus (KC) first presents at the age of puberty and progresses over the next 10-20 years.
 Eventually, after age 40-45, progression usually halts as the fibers of the cornea become more stiff with age.
 Severity of the disorder varies from very mild irregular astigmatism, to severe thinning, protrusion and eventually scarring.

+Mission Eye Care is a leading provider in the diagnosis and management of keratoconus in Calgary and southern Alberta.
 We offer non-surgical optical correction for those with keratoconus.
-Our doctors have advanced residency training in specialty scleral and hybrid contact lens designs that can restore sharp vision, read more about these lenses here.
+Our doctors have advanced residency training in specialty scleral and hybrid contact lens designs that can restore sharp vision.

 How do I know if I have Keratoconus?

-A study from the Netherlands shows that the prevalence (number of people living with KC) is 1 in 375 people.
+The prevalence of keratoconus is about 1 in 375 people.
 If we extrapolate that to the city of Calgary, with a population of 1.3 million people, there are expected to be about 4,000 people with KC within our city alone.
 The incidence (number of new cases per year) is 1 in 2000 people.

-Patients with KC often have high astigmatism, and may suffer from blurry vision, even while wearing glasses.
-Haloes and starbursts at night are also commonly noticed with KC.
-At Mission Eye Care, we have the latest diagnostic equipment including topography, which measures the shape of the front of the cornea, and OCT, which measures the thickness of the cornea.
-Along with other measurements, we can detect the disease at a very early stage.
-“Normal” corneas should be of a regular, spherical shape, whereas orneas with KC typically show steepening of the inferior cornea, resulting in protrusion and thinning of the cornea over that area.
+Patients with keratoconus often have mild astigmatism in the early stages.
+Over time, the astigmatism worsens, usually in one eye more than the other.
+This causes blurry vision, even while wearing glasses.
+Haloes and starbursts at night are also commonly noticed.
+At Mission Eye Care, we have advanced diagnostic equipment to detect keratoconus at an early stage.
+Testing includes topography, which measures the shape of the the cornea, and tomography, which measures the thickness of the cornea.
+Keratoconus typically shows up as steepening and thinning of the inferior cornea, resulting in blurry or distorted vision that does not fully improve with eyeglasses.

 What causes Keratoconus?

-The cause of KC is still unknown.
-There are associations between KC and atopy, Down’s syndrome, Leber’s congenital amaurosis, and Ehler’s Danlos/connective tissue disorders.
-A hereditary pattern has not been established, but positive family histories has been reported.
+The cause of keratoconus is still unknown.
+There are associations between keratoconus and atopy, Down’s syndrome, Leber’s congenital amaurosis, Ehler’s Danlos, and other connective tissue disorders.
+There does not appear to be a hereditary pattern, but it often does run in families.
 Keratoconus incidence has been found to be four times greater in Asian patients compared to Caucasian patients, and the disease also is generally more severe in the Asian population.
-KC is associated with a history of chronic, circular, eye-rubbing with the palms or knuckles.
-For this reason, refraining from eye rubbing is always recommended for patients with keratoconus. http://www.charllaas.com/eye-rubbing-keratoconus
+Keratoconus is associated with a history of chronic, circular, eye-rubbing with the palms or knuckles.
+For this reason, refraining from eye rubbing is always recommended for patients with keratoconus.

 What are treatments for Keratoconus?